 Notably, inflammatory bowel diseases can often cause bouts of constipation or diarrhea, which can then increase the risk of hemorrhoids.
 In this case, both blood in stool and hemorrhoids would have the same root cause, the inflammatory bowel disease.

-Additionally, the risk of hemorrhoids increases with age since the tissues around the veins at the end of the gastrointestinal tract can weaken and stretch, and age also increases the risk of colorectal cancer, another cause of blood in stool.
+Additionally, the risk of hemorrhoids increases with age, since the tissues around the veins at the end of the gastrointestinal tract can weaken and stretch.
+Age also increases the risk of colorectal cancer, another cause of blood in stool.

 Diagnosis